Get the Answers You Need

 Dr. Hemphill will recommend how long to continue wearing your retainers, whether they are removable (the kind you put in and take out) or fixed (bonded behind your teeth).
 Wearing your retainers as prescribed is the best way to keep your teeth from moving after your orthodontic treatment.

 There are many reasons teeth may move following orthodontic treatment.
-Teeth are not set in concrete, they are in bone.
-Because bone around your teeth is continually changing (breaking down and rebuilding), your teeth may shift after your braces are removed.
+Teeth are set in bone, not in stone.”And since bone around your teeth is continually changing (breaking down and rebuilding), your teeth may shift after your braces are removed.

 The small changes that happen after braces are removed are due to your teeth settling in as you bite and chew.
 The more serious and unwanted changes may be traced to genetics or later-than-normal growth, which is unpredictable.

 Movement is most common in lower front teeth.
 This is particularly true if the teeth were extremely crowded before treatment.
 Changes in tooth position are a lifelong and naturally occurring phenomenon.